Zhiro90/grok-tidyfavs/README.md

 ## 🗺️ Roadmap

 * **Scan Notifications:** Implement toast alerts to notify the user whenever new folders are successfully scanned and added to memory.
+* **Scan entire folder:** Currently, folders need to be scrolled all the way down to lazy load all creations, working on a fix.
+* **Any language:** Current workflow needs the default folder to be called "All", so, english only. currently working on a fix.
 * **Thumbnail Restructuring:** Improve the grid re-rendering logic to handle thumbnail displacement more smoothly when hiding multiple items.

 ***